wdonovanseid/currency-exchanger/README.md

 ## Support and contact details

-_{Let people know what to do if they run into any issues or have questions, ideas or concerns.
-Encourage them to contact you or make a contribution to the code.}_
+_If you have any questions or concerns, please feel free to contact me at wdstwo@live.com_

 ## Technologies Used